A Brutalist Sculpture By Chet LaMore ca' 1960

 Couldn't load pickup availability

 Wear consistent with age and use. good original condition with wear appropriate to age.
-Base has some water stains.
+Measuring 23"H including base.

 Share